pro-utkarshM/seabios/docs/Linking_overview.md

 the file **rom.o**.
 This object file contains all of the assembler code, variables, and the C code from all three memory model modes.

-At this point the **scripts/checkrom.py** script is run to perform final checks on the code.
+At this point, the **scripts/checkrom.py** script is run to perform final checks on the code.
 The script performs some sanity checks, it may update some tables in the binary, and it reports some size information.

-After the checkrom.py script is run the final user visible binary is produced.
+After the checkrom.py script is run the final user-visible binary is produced.
 The name of the final binary is either **bios.bin**, **Csm16.bin**, or **bios.bin.elf** depending on the SeaBIOS build requested.